City-of-Helsinki/mlops-template/README.md

 Create commit: `git commit -m "[short description of the changes you made]"`

 Push commit to remote repository (GitHub server): `git push origin -u`

+*A good rule of thumb is to commit every change you make, and push at the end of the day when you stop working!*

 Load changes that someone else has made: `git pull`